 Documentary capturing the remarkable journey the Emperor penguins of the South Antarctic make every winter.

-Celebrating nature’s triumph over the odds, this documentary charts the penguins’ struggle to raise the next generation in their beautiful but often brutal habitat.
-This film explores a threatened landscape and opens up discussions on animals and the habitats they rely on to survive.Read more
+Celebrating nature’s triumph over the odds, this documentary charts penguins’ struggle to raise the next generation in their beautiful but often brutal habitat.
+This film explores a threatened landscape and opens up discussions on animals and the environments they rely on to survive.Read more

 Lively adaptation of the Dr. Seuss book, with a strong environmental message amidst the nonsense, riddles and giggles!